 One of the kind ladies offered, “Yes it is, we just close our eyes if we don’t want to see.” 🙂

 I have to admit, I was a bit frazzled!
 Instead of braving the sauna with the strange, naked men and working to get rid of toxins to heal my body, I decided to just go home!

-On my next trip to the United States, I ended up learning that I had arsenic toxicity, so I used liver support supplements including curcumin, selenium, and NAC, sauna therapy (at a gym where I wore my workout clothes and only sat with other women :-)), and spent a day swimming in hot springs with my brother in Colorado.
-This combination helped me recover from my month long symptoms in just a few days.
+On my next trip to the United States, I ended up learning that I had arsenic toxicity, so I used liver support supplements (including curcumin, selenium, and NAC), sauna therapy (at a gym where I wore my workout clothes and only sat with other women :-)), and spent a day swimming in hot springs with my brother in Colorado.
+This combination helped me recover from my month-long symptoms, in just a few days.

 As soon as I came back to the United States and bought my own home, I decided to get my own sauna!
-I love the convenience of having a sauna right in my home when I want to use it and as an added bonus, my husband is the only man that I may walk into when I go in to use it. 🙂 We use it on a regular basis for health maintenance and whenever we feel like we’re getting sick, or feel the need to do a little more detoxification (like after a trip to Napa Valley for wine tasting).
+I love the convenience of having a sauna right in my home when I want to use it, and as an added bonus, my husband is the only man that I may walk into when I go in to use it. 🙂 We use the sauna on a regular basis for health maintenance and whenever we feel like we’re getting sick, or feel the need to do a little more detoxification (like after a trip to Napa Valley for wine tasting).

 Fifty seven percent of people with Hashimoto’s have reported that using a sauna can make them feel significantly better – about 53 percent reported feeling more energy, and additional improvements were seen in mood, skin health, pain levels and even weight!
 Some of the benefits may be noticeable immediately – saunas raise our core body temperature, and thus our thyroid gland doesn’t have to work as hard to manage our metabolism and warmth.
 But there are numerous other long-term benefits that can be seen with using saunas on a regular basis…

 - The difference between a traditional sauna and an infrared sauna